jeka-dev/jeka/org.jerkar.core/src/main/doc/Getting Started.md

     ...
 }
 ```
+Execute *post* method as usual : `jerkar post`.

 ## Import a jerkar build from another project

+// Todo ...
+Documentation in progress

 ## Restrictions

 There is not known restriction about what you can do with you build class.
 You can define as meny class you want into def directoy.
 Organise it within Java packages or not.

-# Create a Java project
+# Build a Java project

 1. Create the root directory of your project (here 'mygroup.myproject').
 2. Execute `jerkar scaffold#run java#` under this directory.